Acceptance of originality

 Contents of texts, tables, figures and images included in papers are exclusive responsibility of authors.
 The paper does not necessarily reflect the viewpoint of Editorial Committee.
 Acceptance does not imply immediate publication.
 Journal reserves the rights on publication dates.

 This journal uses the LOCKSS system to create a storage system distributed among the participating libraries and allows the creation of permanent files in the journal for conservation and restoration purposes.

-Correspondencias & Análisis annually publishes a number in November.
+Correspondencias & Análisis annually publishes two issues a year.